 “I hope so,” Holmgren said of the big jump.
 “You know what?
 Any time we actually talk about the numbers and the wins and losses, I get a little squirrelly, and I don’t mean to backtrack or anything like that.
 It’s just our schedule.
 I think we’re playing the NFC East.
 Our division’s tough.
 We play a pretty good schedule.
 But having said that, I think we’re gonna be a better football team this year.”

-Of course the Browns have a new owner now and Holmgren has a new boss, so to see the Big Show finally get around to recognizing that Ws and Ls aren’t everything the moment he gets a squirrel in his pants is naturally ridiculous, hilarious, and tremendously satisfying.
+Of course the Browns have a new owner now which means that Holmgren has a real boss for the first time in more than two years, so the fact that he’s just now finally getting around to recognizing that Ws and Ls aren’t everything is naturally ridiculous, hilarious, and tremendously satisfying.
 But before we get to why it’s also alarming, a brief review:

 Starting with Holmgren on January 5, 2011, explaining his decision to fire Eric Mangini after a five-win season in which the Browns shocked the NFL by establishing themselves as “one of the league’s toughest outs,” and game-planned dominating wins over two double digit favorites, without the benefit of a Grade D NFL quarterback, or even a roster as good as the University of Alabama’s:

 “Unfortunately this business at times and even though it wasn’t the only factor, I want to win here.
 We want to win here in Cleveland and we did not win enough games this year. … I think my expectations for the team and for this season were higher.”

 And here’s Holmgren last March, after a 2011 season in which the Browns didn’t just regress in every phase of the game, but were actually soul shatteringly horrible under Holmgren’s hand picked successor, Pat Shurmur, nephew of Holmgren’s old buddy Fritz, who was on absolutely nobody’s list as a legitimate NFL head coaching candidate: